MatteusSchmidt/dog_web_app/README.md

 First `pip install requirements.txt` to download the necessary pipenv required to run the project.

 ### Settings file:
 To run the web app on a local host, make sure to: change `ALLOWED_HOSTS` to `'*'`, or `'local.host'` and remember to add the local hosting port number in the array of allowed hosts.

-Set:
+Also Keep in mind that you must make your own SECRET_KEY - a 50 character long random string - as the production key is gitignored as a .env.

+Do so by running `from django.management.utils import get_random_secret_key()` followed by `print(get_random_secret_key())` in your terminal.

+To `python manage.py runserver` and host the site locally, Set:
 ```
     SESSION_COOKIE_SECURE = False
     CSRF_COOKIE_SECURE = False